-But what exactly qualifies as a competitive SAT score for Ivy League and other elite institutions?
-How high do you need to aim to strengthen your chances?
-In this blog, we’ll break down the SAT score expectations for top colleges, explain how they impact your application, and provide insights to help you achieve a score that enhances your candidacy.
-Whether you’re an international student or preparing for applications from Singapore, understanding these benchmarks can make a difference in your admissions strategy.
+But what is considered a competitive SAT score for these top colleges?
+How high should you aim to improve your chances?
+In this blog, we’ll explain the SAT score expectations for Ivy League and other top universities.
+We’ll also discuss how these scores can impact your application and share tips to help you reach your target.
+Whether you are applying from Singapore or another country, understanding these score ranges can guide your admissions plan.

 Reported SAT Scores and Admission Trends at Ivy League Colleges